Psychologist, William James (1842-1910), said, "We don't laugh because we're happy, we are happy because we laugh."

 2. Laughter dissolves tension, stress, anxiety, irritation, anger, grief, and depression.
 Like crying, laughter lowers inhibitions, allowing the release of pent-up emotions.
 After a hearty bout of laughter, you will experience a sense of well-being.
 Simply put, he who laughs, lasts.
 After all, if you can laugh at it, you can live with it.
 Remember, a person without a sense of humor is like a car without shock absorbers.

 3. Medical researches have found that laughter boosts the immune system.
 The study of how behavior and the brain affect the immune system is called psychoneuroimmunology.
-Though still in its infancy, this science is rapidly gaining much attention as mankind strives to understand the mind-body relationship.
+While much research is still needed, this science is rapidly gaining much attention as mankind strives to understand the mind-body relationship.

 4. Laughter reduces pain by releasing endorphins that are more potent than equivalent amounts of morphine.